taskcluster/taskcluster-docs/devel/namespaces/index.md

 * `public/` -
    The queue allows access to any artifact that begins with `public/` without any kind of authentication.
-   Such public names are not further namespaced: tasks can create any public artifacts they like.
+   Public names are not further namespaced: tasks can create any public artifacts they like.
+   As such, users should not assume that an artifact with this prefix was created by a known process.
+   In other words, any task can create an artifact named `public/build/firefox.exe` , so do not trust such a file without verifying the trustworthiness of the task.

 * `private/` -
    Artifact names with this prefix are considered non-public, but access to them is otherwise quite broadly allowed (e.g., to all Mozilla employees).